 If you’re layering and using microfiber in your mixture, definitely put it on top.
 Microfiber absorbs the quickest so it will pull the urine down the fastest.
 I always layer microfiber and then hemp underneath.

-But remember – microfiber cannot touch your child’s skin directly.
+But remember – microfiber cannot touch your baby’s skin directly or it can cause skin irritation.
 There is no problem to using hemp or another natural fiber as the top layer, but be aware if you are having leak issues make sure the legs of your child’s cloth diaper are pulled tight enough.